dell/csm-operator/tests/README.md

     # name of custom test to run
     name: Cert CSI
     # Provide command-line argument to run.
 Ginkgo will run the command and return output
-    # The command should be accessible from e2e test repo.
+    # The command should be accessible from e2e_tes repo.
     # Example:
     #   ./hello_world.sh
     #   cert-csi test vio --sc <storage class> --chainNumber 2 --chainLength 2
-    run: cert-csi test vio --sc isilon-plain --chainNumber 2 --chainLength 2
+    run: ./cert-csi test vio --sc isilon --chainNumber 2 --chainLength 2
 ```

 Each test has: